 The characters from Alice in Wonderland, the classic novel by Lewis Carroll, retain their status as one of the most popular subjects for artists to illustrate, almost 150 years later.

 Charles Burchfield, an American artist famous for his American Scene paintings of the 1920s and '30s, incorporated unique symbols into his work to express moods, sounds, movement, and sensations.

 John Steuart Curry is the lesser-known "Regionalist three" artist, a group which included Thomas Hart Benton and Grant Wood.

-I'm a big-eye artist who's inspired by Blythe dolls and Margaret Keane--with a touch of fantasy added to the mix.
+I'm a big-eye artist who's inspired by Blythe dolls and Margaret Keane--with a touch of whimsy and fantasy added to the mix.

 Jasmine Becket-Griffith, an American Gothic fairy and fantasy artist, is one of the most prolific and beloved artists of all time!

 A celebration of the 1960s TV sitcom, "I Dream of Jeannie," from a child of the '60s.